U.S. mortgage applications fall in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, July 1 Applications for U.S. home mortgages fell last week as interest rates rose to their highest level since October 2014, an industry group said on Wednesday.
+SAN FRANCISCO, Sept 15 Applications for U.S. home mortgages fell last week as interest rate edged lower, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications fell 5.2 percent to the lowest level since December 2014, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 4.1 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 9.1 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 4.2 percent.

-The refinance share of total mortgage activity fell to 48.9 percent of applications from 49.0 percent the week before.

-Fixed 30-year mortgage rates averaged 4.26 percent in the week, the highest level since October 2014.
-They were up 7 basis points from 4.19 percent the previous week.
+Fixed 30-year mortgage rates averaged 4.09 percent in the week, down 1 basis point from the week before.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
-(Reporting by Caroline Valetkevitch; Editing by Diane Craft)
+(Reporting by Noel Randewich; Editing by Diane Craft)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan